 - FICA Tax Payable: This includes both employee and employer Social Security and Medicare taxes that are outstanding; half is deducted from employee pay, and the other half is a business expense.

 Remember, since you’re reconciling liability accounts, the funds should remain in the account until you pay them out.
-Any funds that aren’t routinely clearing from your payroll accounts, like retirement benefit premiums that are paid out monthly, indicate there may be a problem.
+Any funds that aren’t routinely cleared from your payroll accounts, like retirement benefit premiums that are paid out monthly, indicate there may be a problem.
 For instance, a bill payment may be late, or a transaction could be booked to the wrong account(s).

 QuickBooks allows you to assign transaction labels, so you should consider identifying employee and employer funds (EE can be short for employee, and ER can represent employer contributions).
 This will help you organize data much faster when you need to research payroll liabilities.

-3. Set up Payroll Liability Reconciliation Sheets
+Step 3: Set Up Payroll Liability Reconciliation Sheets

 We recommend downloading our payroll reconciliation spreadsheet to help document the activity in your accounts.
-Make copies for each payroll liability account, and create a new copy at the end of each period, depending on how often you intend to perform the reconciliations—remember, monthly is ideal.
+Make copies for each payroll liability account and create a new copy at the end of each period, depending on how often you intend to perform the reconciliations—remember, monthly is ideal.
 Enter the liability account name at the top of the spreadsheet along with the beginning and ending balance for each that ties to the general ledger balance records.
 Leave space for reconciling items.

-4. Print Reports From Your QuickBooks Payroll Software & General Ledger
+Step 4: Print Reports From Your QuickBooks Payroll Software & General Ledger

 The great thing about using QuickBooks is that it makes it easy to reconcile your payroll liability accounts.
 You can print payroll reports using its payroll feature and make any adjustments to the general ledger within the same software.
 To get started, you’ll need reports from both the general ledger and the payroll software.